Why Dental School Prerequisites and Admission Requirements Matter

 4. Study for the DAT

-The Dental Admission Test (DAT) is critical for dental school admissions.
+The Dental Admission Test (DAT) is a critical component of dental school admissions.
 Start studying early and consider taking a prep course to help you prepare.

 5. Build relationships with professors and dentists

-Building relationships with professors and dentists can benefit your dental school application.
+Building relationships with professors and dentists can be beneficial for your dental school application.
 They can provide letters of recommendation and offer valuable insights into the field.

 6. Stay organized